Estimated reading time: 2 minutes

 Don’t say I don’t spoil you!

-- 4 handfuls of mixed vegetables (Chinese/regular cabbage, sliced leeks, spinach, thinly sliced half a red capsicum)
+- 4 handfuls mixed vegetables Chinese/regular cabbage, sliced leeks, spinach, thinly sliced half a red capsicum

-- half tsp fish sauce or to taste
+- ½ tsp fish sauce or to taste

 - dash of ground white pepper

-- half - 1 red chilli (to taste), sliced fine
+- 1 red chilli to taste, sliced fine

 - Place all the ingredients apart from the prawns and noodles into a large saucepan and bring to boil, then simmer on low heat for 3-4 minutes.